matthieugomez/benchmark-stata-r/README.md

 The machine used for this benchmark has a 3.5 GHz Intel Core i5 (4 cores) and a SSD disk.

-The Stata version is Stata 16 MP.
+The Stata version is Stata 16 MP with 2 cores.
 The R session info is

 ````R
 R version 3.6.0 (2019-04-26)